JAX patterns#

 [3 3 3 3 3]

 Consider a scenario where you have a function that calculates the Euclidean distance between two points, but you want to apply this function across pairs of points stored in two separate arrays.
-This function involves more complex operations, including subtraction and squaring, which makes vmap particularly beneficial for vectorizing such computations efficiently over batches.
+This function involves more complex operations, including subtraction and squaring, which makes vmap particularly beneficial for vectorising such computations efficiently over batches.

 def euclidean_distance(x, y):